Modern Energy Efficiency

 - Properly insulating and air-sealing a home can save homeowners up to 50 percent on heating and cooling costs, according to the U.S. Department of Energy (DOE) and U.S. Environmental Protection Agency (EPA).

-- The U.S. DOE found that in commercial construction, new buildings can achieve a 50 percent energy savings when a variety of energy-efficient design elements, including continuous rigid foam plastic insulation products, are incorporated into the project rather than standard or typical construction materials and methods.
+- The U.S. DOE found that in commercial construction, new buildings can achieve a 50 percent energy savings when a variety of energy-efficient design elements, such as continuous rigid foam plastic insulation products, are incorporated into the project rather than standard or typical construction materials and methods

 - Using continuous insulation can eliminate thermal heat loss, saving 20-70% of heat flow through building walls over and above an equivalent R-value of cavity insulation.